cappuccino/cucapp/README.md

   app.gui.simulate_left_click         "//CPButton[cucappIdentifier='button-send']", []
 end
 ```

-When launching Cucumber, Cucapp will try to load the file CucumberCategories.j.
-This file has to be located in features/support/CucumberCategories.j.
-This category allows you to add new Cappuccino methods who can be called from the features of your test (for instance a method to check the color of a CPView).

 The rest is pure Cucumber, don't hesitate to take a look at their website ;) (see: http://cukes.info)